CollectionBuilder/collectionbuilder.github.io/pages/community/student-incentives.md

 {% include bootstrap/alert.md color="warning" text='This opportunity is for <strong>students</strong> and is part of the <a href="/community/" class="font-weight-bold" style="color: #856404;">CollectionBuilder 2023 Incentives Program</a>.' %}

 {:.pt-3}
-**Eligibility**: Applicants must be full- or part-time students at ALA-accredited Library and Information Science (LIS) programs who are interested in learning about CollectionBuilder (no experience necessary!)
+**Eligibility**: Applicants must be full- or part-time students at ALA-accredited Library and Information Science (LIS) programs in the United States who are interested in learning about CollectionBuilder (no experience necessary!)

 **Stipend**: Each participant will receive a $400 stipend.

-**Application Deadline**: TBA
+**Application Deadline**: Applications will open Fall 2023

 <div class="text-center">
     <a href="#" class="btn btn-info btn-lg mb-4 mx-1 disabled" aria-disabled="true"><span class="fas fa-edit"></span> Submit an Application</a>